abdullah-radwan/OAD/README.md

 # Orbiter Addons Manager
 A useful tool to organize your Orbiter add-ons.
-Shows the current installed add-ons and allows you to uninstall it in one click, backs up your original files on install and restore it on uninstall.
+Shows the currently installed add-ons and allows you to uninstall it in one click, backs up your original files on install and restore it on uninstall.

-Uses expandable database which supports any add-ons.
+Uses an expandable database which supports any add-ons.
 Includes an install features which will add the add-on to the database and back up existing files.
-Default database includes 31 add-on.
+Default database includes 31 add-ons.

+Includes also an enable and disable feature so you can disable your add-ons without uninstalling it.

 Read the manual for full step-by-step explanation.